 The Audit Committee oversees the quality and integrity of Tredegar's financial reporting processes and its systems of internal accounting controls.
 Management is responsible for Tredegar's financial statements, including its system of internal accounting controls, and the independent registered public accounting firm is responsible for performing an independent audit of those financial statements and Tredegar's internal control over financial reporting.
-The Audit Committee operates under a written charter that has been adopted by Tredegar's Roard
+The Audit Committee operates under a written charter that has been adopted by Tredegar's Board.

-The Audit Committee has met and held discussions with management and PricewaterhouseCoopers LLP (or PwC), Tredegar's independent registered public accounting firm, regarding Tredegar's audited 2006 consolidated financial statements.
+The Audit Committee has met and held discussions with management and PricewaterhouseCoopers LLP (or PwC), Tredegar's independent registered public accounting firm, regarding Tredegar's audited 2007 consolidated financial statements.
 Management represented to the Audit Committee that Tredegar's consolidated financial statements were prepared in accordance with generally accepted accounting principles, and the Audit Committee has reviewed and discussed the consolidated financial statements with management and PwC.

-The Audit Committee has discussed with PwC the matters required to be discussed by Statement on Auditing Standards No. 61 (Codification of Statements on Auditing Standards), as amended.
-In addition, the Audit Committee has received the written disclosures and the letter from PwC relating to the independence of that firm as required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees) as may be modified or supplemented, and has discussed with PwC that firm's independence from Tredegar.
+The Audit Committee has discussed with PwC the matters required to be discussed under Public Company Accounting Oversight Board (or PCAOB) Standards, including those required to be discussed by Statement on Auditing Standards No. 61, as amended, as adopted by the PCAOB in Rule 3200T.
+In addition, the Audit Committee has received the written disclosures and the letter from PwC relating to the independence of that firm as required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), as adopted by the PCAOB in Rule 3600T, and has discussed with PwC that firm's independence from Tredegar.

-In reliance upon the Audit Committee's discussions with management and PwC, and the Audit Committee's review of the representation of management and the report of PwC to the Audit Committee, the Audit Committee recommended that the Board include the audited consolidated financial statements in Tredegar's Annual Report on Form 10-K for the year ended December 31, 2006 to be filed with the Securities and Exchange Commission.
+In reliance upon the Audit Committee's discussions with management and PwC, and the Audit Committee's review of the representations of management and the report of PwC to the Audit Committee, the Audit Committee recommended that the Board include the audited consolidated financial statements in Tredegar's Annual Report on Form 10-K for the year ended December 31, 2007 to be filed with the Securities and Exchange Commission.